ArturoDent/launch-config/README.md

 </br>

-Previously, if you had started a debug seesion with a keybinding, and then re-triggered the same keybinding, you would get a warning notification from vscode about attempting to start an already running launch configuration.
+Prior to v0.7.0, if you had started a debug session with a keybinding, and then re-triggered the same keybinding, it would fail and you would get a warning notification from vscode about attempting to start an already running launch configuration.
 With v0.7.0 this has been reworked so that you have more control over an already running debug session.
-Now you can choose to stop it, stop and then start it, or restart it either through a setting which controls the handling of all currently running debug sessions or through a keybinding argument for that specific debug session.
+Now you can choose to stop it, stop and then start it, start or restart it either through a setting which controls the handling of all currently running debug sessions or through a keybinding argument for that specific debug session.

-For more on this new functionality, see [session options](options.md).
+For more on this new functionality, see **[session options](options.md)**.

 -----------------------------